LizardWizard0/OGX_Default_Game_Configs/README.txt

 			**Some files can run from memory card while others must be installed to the HDD

 \TWEAKS\
-	Description: Will contain various catagories of tweaks for various games
+	Description: Will contain various catagories of tweaks for various games.

-\TWEAKS\Networking\
-	Description: Contains list of modifications intended to increase network performance.
+		Directory contains subdirectories of various types of tweaks.
+Further details inside TWEAKS dir.